FluerV/Logging-nftables-traffic/README.md

 vi /etc/nftables.conf
 ```

-Add rule to chain output:
+Add rule to chain input and chain output:

 ```
+log prefix "New Input packets: ";
 log prefix "New Output packets: ";
 ```

 Now you nftables.conf file should looks like this:

 ```